praveentitusf/MLOps-Project-2025-Flower-Classification/README.md

 >
 > Answer:
 > Ali Najibpour Nashi:
 > Developed the training and preprocessing scripts and located the required datasets.
-He ensured the data was properly prepared for model training.
+Ensured the data was properly prepared for model training.
 His work laid the foundation for the entire machine learning pipeline.

 > Dileep Vemuri:
 > Set up and configured the cloud virtual machine, including installing Docker inside the VM.
-He managed service accounts and created cloud storage buckets to handle data securely.
-Additionally, he integrated Weights & Biases (WandB) for experiment tracking.
+Managed service accounts and created cloud storage buckets to handle data securely.
+Additionally, integrated Weights & Biases (WandB) for experiment tracking.

 > Praveen Titus Francis:
-> containerized the training, preprocessing, backend, and frontend components using Docker.
-He developed the backend and frontend services and deployed them on Google Cloud Run.
+> Containerized the training, preprocessing, backend, and frontend components using Docker.
+Developed the backend and frontend services and deployed them on Google Cloud Run.
 His work enabled smooth deployment and access to the full application.